siyuhsu/siyuhsu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Siyu Xu is a final-year M.Phil student at The University of Sydney, supervised by A/Prof.  <a href="http://changxu.xyz/">Chang Xu</a>.
-His research focuses on multimodal large models, particularly Vision-Language-Action models.
-His goal is to develop efficient and general-purpose robotic systems capable of understanding and interacting with the world through vision, language, and actions, enabling them to seamlessly assist humans in various real-world tasks and integrate into everyday life.
+His research focuses on large multimodal models (LMMs), particularly Vision-Language-Action models.
+His goal is to develop efficient and general-purpose robotic systems capable of understanding and interacting with the world through vision, language, and actions, enabling them to seamlessly assist humans in various real-world tasks and everyday life.

 # 🔥 News